NicolasFlamel1/Ledger-MimbleWimble-Coin/docs/apdu.md

 #### Description

 Prepares the app's internal slate state to be able to encrypt data that will be provided later as an account at a provided index that can be decrypted by a provided address.
+An MQS recipient address can include an optional domain and port.

 #### Encoding